Yellow vests protests: Background

-The issue on which the French movement centered at first was the projected 2019 increase in fuel taxes, particularly on diesel fuel.
-The yellow vest was an accessible symbol for the protests, as all French drivers have been required to have one in their vehicles since 2008.
+The issue on which the French movement was initially focused was the projected 2019 increase in fuel taxes, particularly on diesel fuel.
+The yellow vest was an accessible symbol, because from 2008 all French drivers were required to have one in their vehicles.

 General discontentment

-Already low in early 2018 (47% approval in January 2018), French president Emmanuel Macron's approval rating had dipped below 25% at the beginning of the movement.
+Already low in early 2018 (47% approval in January 2018), French President Emmanuel Macron's approval rating had dipped below 25% at the beginning of the movement.
 The government's method of curbing the budget deficit had proven unpopular, with Macron being dubbed président des très riches ("president of the very rich") by his former boss François Hollande.

 Late in June 2017, Macron's Minister of Justice, François Bayrou, came under pressure to resign, due to the ongoing investigation into the financial arrangements of the political party (MoDem) he leads.
 During a radio interview in August 2018, Nicolas Hulot had resigned from the Ministry of the Environment, without telling either the President or the Prime Minister of his plans to do so.
 Criticized for his role in the Benalla affair, Gérard Collomb tried to resign in October 2018 as Minister of the Interior—leaving himself with only two jobs, as a senator and mayor of Lyon—but saw his resignation initially refused, then finally accepted.

 Diesel

-In the 1950s, diesel engines were used only in heavy equipment so, to help sell off the surpluses in French refineries, the state created a favorable tax regime to encourage motorists and manufacturers to use diesel.
+In the 1950s, diesel engines were used only in heavy equipment.
+To help sell off the surpluses in French refineries, the state created a favorable tax regime to encourage motorists and manufacturers to use diesel.
 The 1979 oil crisis prompted efforts to curb petrol (gasoline) use, while taking advantage of diesel fuel availability and diesel engine efficiency.
 The French manufacturer Peugeot has been at the forefront of diesel technology, and from the 1980s, the French government favored this technology.
 A reduction in VAT taxes for corporate fleets also increased the prevalence of diesel cars in France.
 In 2015, two out of every three cars purchased consumed diesel fuel.

 Fuel prices

 The price of petrol (SP95-E10) decreased during 2018, from €1.47 per liter (USD $6.57/gallon) in January to €1.43 per liter (USD $6.40/gallon) in the last week of November.

-Prices of petrol and diesel fuel increased by 15 percent and 23 percent respectively between October 2017 and October 2018.
-The world market purchase price of petrol for distributors increased by 28 percent over the previous year; for diesel, by 35 percent.
-Costs of distribution increased by 40 percent.
-VAT included, diesel taxes increased by 14 percent over one year and petrol taxes by 7.5 percent.
+Prices of petrol and diesel fuel increased by 15 per cent and 23 per cent respectively between October 2017 and October 2018.
+The world market purchase price of petrol for distributors increased by 28 per cent over the previous year; for diesel, by 35 per cent.
+Costs of distribution increased by 40 per cent.
+VAT included, diesel taxes increased by 14 per cent over one year and petrol taxes by 7.5 per cent.
 The tax increase had been 7.6 cents per litre on diesel and 3.9 cents on petrol in 2018, with a further increase of 6.5 cents on diesel and 2.9 cents on petrol planned for 1 January 2019.

-The taxes collected on the sale of fuel are:
+The taxes collected on sales of fuel are: